PurpMal/odin-recipies/README.md

 This website will not have any CSS for now, however it will be revisited in the future and developed further to incude some visual design elements.

-This initial setup has demonstrated my ability to use GitHub and the commandline together to navigate git.
+This initial setup has demonstrated my ability to use GitHub and the command line together to navigate git.